-A K-12 customizable, bullying prevention program.
-This curriculum deals with mental health and wellness.
+An evidence-based, K-12 customizable, bullying prevention curriculum focusing on mental health and wellness.
 When you guide students to understand that each person deserves respect, a culture change occurs.

 Stand up for the worth, value, and dignity of every person, and commit to be a part of the Dignity Revolution.

 Bob Lenz, international speaker and author, explores serious issues like bullying, self-harm, suicide, and substance use, while using his unique gift of humor.
 Somewhere between laughing at one of his embarrassing moments and getting choked up over a true story, students realize their hearts and minds have been changed.